The best drones on the market for every drone pilot – from amateur hobbyist to aspiring quadcopter careerist.

 The Best All-Around Drone

-Let’s face it: if you’re doing research on drones, the name DJI is going to come up.
+Let’s face it: if you’re doing research on the best drones available, the name DJI is going to come up.
 They are the industry leaders in the consumer drone market, and for good reason.

-The Mavic Air is often the easy answer to the question, “What drone should I get?”
-This is especially true for folks who’ve never purchased one before but are ready to make a bit of an investment in the hobby.
+The Mavic Air 2, much like its spectacularly versatile predecessor (the original Mavic Air), is often the easy answer to the question, “What drone should I get?”
+This is especially true for folks who’ve never purchased one before but are ready to make a medium-sized investment in the hobby.

 Size and portability